Metreeler/car_racing/README.md

 ## Build Management

 I am using PyBuilder to build this project.
 It's the first time that I have ever used a builder for a Python project.
-The build file is available [here](https://github.com/Metreeler/car_racing/blob/main/build.py)
+The build file is available [here](https://github.com/Metreeler/car_racing/blob/main/build.py).
+In order to build follow the following steps:
+1. install pybuilder locally
+2. clone the repository
+3. open a command prompt in the `car_racing` directory
+4. execute `pyb publish`

 ## Unit Tests

 ## Continuous Delivery

-There is a problem with travis
 The continuous delivery of my project is handled by Travis CI.
 This software allows me to build the project each time I push a new commit, using the combination of PyBuilder and Travis CI.

 The status of the build is available here :

 [![Build Status](https://app.travis-ci.com/Metreeler/car_racing.svg?branch=main)](https://app.travis-ci.com/Metreeler/car_racing)

+There is now a problem with Travis CI as I don't have anymore credit available.
+However, we can see on this [commit](https://github.com/Metreeler/car_racing/commit/2160191bc8b6c137fc5b412a916d00dcdae88875) that the Travis CI build was successful on the build.

 ## IDE